 Sick leave eligibility and accumulation is specified in collective bargaining agreements and in individual employment contracts.
-Upon retirement, resignation or death, employees may contractually receive a payment based on unused accumulated sick leave.
+Upon retirement, resignation or death, employees may contractually receive a payment based on unused accumulated sick leave and/or a credit towards their health insurance obligation.